Copyeditors comb through a manuscript and check for errors in spelling, punctuation, grammar, structure, usage, and consistency.

 - You have the right to have disassociated people do your copyediting and proofing.
 For example, if someone else edited your manuscript, I can still proofread it for you.

 - I work with Microsoft Word, and I use the Track Changes feature when editing a manuscript.
 With this feature, the author decides whether or not to accept the changes I made.
-I also make comments on the manuscript that deal with content editing with the understanding that you, the author, have the final say on changes made to your manuscript.
+I also make comments on the manuscript with the understanding that you, the author, have the final say on changes made to your manuscript.

-- All editing rules are based on The Chicago Manual of Style, and all spellings are checked against the Unabridged Merriam-Webster's Dictionary.
+- I base all editing corrections on The Chicago Manual of Style, and check all spellings against the Unabridged Merriam-Webster's Dictionary.

 - Though I do my best to catch every error, I am only human.
 I cannot guarantee your manuscript will be completely error free.